-When it comes to , high‑intensity workouts and strict meal plans often grab the spotlight.
+When it comes to weight loss, high‑intensity workouts and strict meal plans often grab the spotlight.
 But what if simply moving more — without setting foot in a gym — could make a big difference in your calorie burn and waistline?
 That’s the magic of Non‑Exercise Activity Thermogenesis, or NEAT: the calories you burn through all the small movements of daily life.
 From pacing during phone calls to fidgeting at your desk, NEAT can account for hundreds — even thousands — of extra calories burned each day.
 In this post, we’ll unpack what NEAT is, why it matters, and share practical ways to supercharge your fat‑loss journey by simply moving more throughout your day.

 What Is NEAT (Non‑Exercise Activity Thermogenesis)?